What is CHESS?

 - Developed and maintained by the ASX, the CHESS system gives Australian investors ownership of their stocks under their name and Holder Identification Number, or HIN.

-- Stake is a low cost, CHESS-sponsored broker.
+- Stake is a low cost, CHESS-sponsored investing platform.

 Perhaps the two most important acronyms in the Australian market, CHESS and HIN keep your portfolio completely secure and accessible.
 Here’s everything you need to know about the CHESS system.